erasmus-without-paper/ewp-specs-architecture/README.md

    a valid change notification (and respond with a HTTP 200 response).

  * Sending the ID of an "invalid entity" is also NOT a bad request.
-CNR APIs MUST respond with HTTP 200 whenever the change notification is **received and understood**.
-The inability of actually "refreshing" the information does not constitute a bad CNR request, even when this inability is the sender's fault.
+CNR APIs MUST respond with HTTP 200 whenever the change notification is "received and understood".
+Refreshing the data is *not* part of this "receiving and understanding", and the inability of actually refreshing the information DOES NOT constitute a bad CNR request (even when this inability is caused by the same team of programmers who send you the notification).

+   **Example:**

-   **Example:** Let's say that the sender has a bad `get` endpoint, which always responds with corrupted data.
-This sender sends a valid change notification, this notification is received and understood, but the receiver is unable to refresh the new data, because the `get` endpoint is broken.
+   Let's say HEI X has a bad `get` IIAs API endpoint, which always responds with corrupted data (e.g. invalid XML namespace).
+When IIAs are changed, X sends a change notification, and this notification is "received and understood" by Y, but Y is unable to fetch the fresh data, because X's `get` endpoint responds with invalid data.

-   Such synchronization obviously is broken, and it is the sender's fault.
+   Such synchronization obviously is broken, and HEI X is to blame for that.
-   However, the sender is still sending a **completely valid** change notification (and the broken `get` endpoint is a separate part of the system).
-This specification states that it is still REQUIRED for the receiver to respond with HTTP 200 for such requests.
-(The receiver implementer should contact the implementers of the `get` endpoint, and notify them about this error, but he MUST NOT respond with HTTP 4xx in his CNR API.)
+   However, X is still sending a **completely valid** change notification.
+The broken `get` endpoint does not prevent that, as it is a separate part of the system. *This CNR specification states that it is still REQUIRED for the receiver Y to respond with HTTP 200 for such requests.* (Y may later send an email to X, and notify them about their error, but Y MUST NOT respond with HTTP 4xx for such requests.)

  * Sending a request with a `GET` method, or sending a `POST` request with invalid content type, missing required parameters, missing authentication